Pumpkin Bread Recipe

 This pumpkin bread is everything you’d hope it would be plus more.
 It has a crusty exterior and a soft decadent moist interior.
 The flavors of cinnamon, nutmeg, cloves, and ginger feel like a warm hug on a crisp fall morning and the orange zest sneaks up on you for an unexpected kiss of freshness.
 It’s loaded with pecans and chocolate chips for delicious crunch and sweetness.
 I’m just drooling writing this blog!
 This gluten free pumpkin bread, which is also dairy free (I’m using coconut oil), will be my go-to dessert to make for my family or bring to a party this entire season.

 Flour Substitute For Gluten Free Baking

-Gluten free flours can be very starch-heavy, so I prefer to stick to more low carb fours like almond and coconut flour.
-However, to achieve that nice soft luscious texture you do need a bit of starch, that’s why I’m only using half a cup of millet flour.
-Millet is also a rich source of magnesium, phosphorus and manganese.
+Gluten free flours can be very starch-heavy, so I prefer to stick to more low carb flours like almond and coconut flour.
+However, to achieve that nice soft luscious texture, you do need a bit of starch.
+That’s why I’m only using half a cup of millet flour.
+Millet is also a rich source of magnesium, phosphorus, and manganese.
 If you don’t have millet, you can substitute it with white or brown rice flour.

 Check out a few of my other gluten free desserts:

 Traditionally, pumpkin bread is made with brown sugar and/or maple syrup, both of which have a high glycemic index (white sugar 65, maple syrup 54 ).
 However, I prefer coconut sugar, which is made from the sap of flower buds from the coconut palm tree, for two reasons: 1) it has a lower glycemic index (35) and 2) it tastes just like brown sugar and has very delicious caramel-like flavor.
 On the other hand, brown sugar is a combination of white sugar and molasses, which makes it even more unhealthy.

 What is Pumpkin Spice?